CyberTrainingUSAF/Powershell_Training/04_Powershell_Scripts/09_Challenge_Labs.md

 * **TASK 9**

   * Get a list of services.
-Keep only the services’ names, display names, and statuses, and send that information to an HTML file with a title of “Service Report”.
-Have the phrase “Installed Services” displayed in the HTML file before the table of service information.
+  * Keep only the services’ names, display names, and statuses
+  * Send that information to an *html* file with a title of *Service Report*.
+  * Have the phrase *Installed Services* displayed in the *html* file before the table of service information.
-  * If you can, display Installed Services with an <H1> html tag.
-Verify the file in a web browser.
+  * If you can; display installed services with an **<H1> html** tag.
+  * Verify the file in a web browser.

 * **TASK 10**